Summer EBT: Food Benefits for Eligible Children During the Summer Months

 Getting Summer EBT

-Children qualified for Summer EBT if their application to get free or reduced price meals at their National School Lunch Program (NSLP) school during the 2023-2024 school year was approved.
+Children qualify for Summer EBT if they have an approved application to get free or reduced price meals at their National School Lunch Program (NSLP) school during the 2024-2025 school year.

-A child could also have qualified if they were part of a household that participated in one of the following programs during some or all the 2023-2024 school year:
+A child can also qualify if they are part of a household that participates in one of the following programs during some or all the 2024-2025 school year:

-If a child did not go to an NSLP school, but were in one of the programs listed above, they must have been born on or between July 1, 2005, and August 29, 2018, to qualify.
+If a child does not go to an NSLP school, but were in one of the programs listed above, they must have been born on or between July 1, 2006, and August 31, 2019, to qualify.

 The table below shows the income limits (effective July 1, 2024, through June 30, 2025) for Summer EBT.
 They are the same ones used for the NSLP.
 Your household’s total income must be the same or less than the amount shown for your household size.
 Note: These income limits will change on July 1, 2025.